Moffat F.C.: Decline

 The East End replay was the club's final match in the competition proper; indeed, in the next four years, the club twice scratched from the competition, and twice lost in its first Preliminary Round tie.
 With professionalism legalized, and the rise of the Scottish League, the club remained staunch in its amateurism.
 For example, after losing 3–1 in the first round of the Churchill Cup to the Wanderers on 16 November 1889, Moffat raised a protest that the Wanderers were employing professionals, based on evidence in a Court case that ultimately led to the extinction of the Dumfries club.

+One record the club set was simultaneously an indication of the slip in its status; on 15 March 1890, the club took part in the highest draw in club football, 10–10, in a friendly.
+That it was against the students of Edinburgh University who lived in Dumfries and Galloway demonstrated the calibre of opponent the club was now seeking out.

 At the club's annual meeting in 1893, the Rev. Randall, by now club president, stated that "the club did not exist merely for the winning of matches - if it did, nothing could be easier to pay people to win them - but it existed for the purpose of carrying out the spirit of an idea that they were in a certain sense a band of brothers, of maintaining the spirit that animated the founder of the club, and which was expressed in the words of the poet, "A man's a man for a' that".

 However, although the club's finances had been "in a favourable state" in the 1880s the club's approach meant it could not compete at higher levels.
 The club's last Scottish Cup tie was a 15–1 hammering at the revived Queen of the South Wanderers in 1893–94, the club's only goal being scored by Steel after about ten minutes to make the score 2–1, but by half-time Moffat had conceded 7.
 By the end of that season the club was "practically defunct", with the committee "finding it impossible to carry on its affairs".

 The club did revive for the 1896–97 season, and reached the semi-final of the Southern Counties Cup.
 The club was also due to be a founder member of the Southern Counties League for 1897–98, but the club was dissolved before the season started.